Estimate Time6 min

 Things to consider about preferred stocks

-Preferred stocks offer many of the most attractive features of common stocks and bonds, but they are not a single solution to all of your investment needs.
+Preferred stocks offer many attractive features, but they are not a single solution to all of your investment needs.
 They do not typically provide as much growth potential as growth stocks, which can raise the risk that you fall short of your savings goals if you allocate too much to them.
 Their lower historical returns compared to common stocks also raise the possibility that a portfolio with too big an allocation to preferreds may not grow enough to keep up with persistent inflation over the long term.
-As with stocks, dividends paid on preferreds may also not be guaranteed and like bonds, some preferreds can be taken away from you, or “called,” by their issuers.
+As with stocks, dividends paid on preferreds may not be guaranteed.
+And like bonds, some preferreds can be redeemed early, or "called," by their issuers.

 How to buy preferred stock